amnesiiac/amnesiiac.github.io/_posts/2024-01-29-nerdctl-port-mapping-issue.md

 4 packets transmitted, 4 received, 0% packet loss, time 3060ms
 rtt min/avg/max/mdev = 0.053/0.066/0.078/0.010 ms
 ```

-which seems localhost is working well.
+thus the localhost is in fine state.

-3 check is certain proc is listening ssh connection on port 49156
+3 check is certain proc is listening ssh connection on port 49156:

 ```text
 $ netstat -tuln   # show all the listening port list ...
 ```

-from the result, we cannot find the listening port named 49156, which is weird.
+from the result, we cannot find the listening port named 49156, which is weird & abnormal.
 4 check machine networking function by nginx server, then ping itself:

 ```text